-Eastern Population of Greater Sandhill Cranes
+Eastern Population of Greater sandhill Cranes

 In 1979, the U.S. Fish and Wildlife Service initiated a coordinated fall index survey of historic EP migratory staging areas in the Mississippi and Atlantic Flyways.
 This survey is conducted annually in late October by volunteers and agency personnel who count the number of cranes at staging areas throughout the EP range.
-Overall, the survey documented a long-term increasing trend in EP cranes with an average growth rate in the population of 3.9% per year (1979-2009)

-(Amundson and Johnson 2010).
+Overall, the survey documented a long-term increasing trend in EP cranes with an average growth rate in the population of 3.9% per year (1979-2009) (Amundson and Johnson 2010).
 A more recent analysis indicates the growth rate has increased to 4.4% per year (U.S. Fish and Wildlife Service, unpublished data).
-The most recent fall count from 2021 was 90,029, which was 5% lower than the 2020 index of 94,789.
-The 3-year average is 91,444 (Table 12, Figure 22).
+The most recent fall count from 2022 was 107,164, which was 19% higher than the 2021 index of 90,029.
+The 3-year average is 97,385 (Table 12, Fig. 21).
 This index is not a statistically designed population estimate; however, the index does reasonably represent a conservative population estimate for EP cranes.

-In 2010, the Mississippi and Atlantic Flyway Councils endorsed a management plan for EP cranes (Ad Hoc Eastern Population Sandhill Crane Committee 2010).
+In 2010, the Mississippi and Atlantic Flyway Councils endorsed a management plan for EP cranes (Ad Hoc Eastern Population sandhill Crane Committee 2010).
 One of the plan's provisions included guidelines for potential harvest of this population when the 3-year average of the fall survey is above 30,000 cranes.
 Kentucky and Tennessee initiated experimental hunting seasons in 2011 and 2013, respectively; the season in Kentucky became operational in 2015 and that for Tennessee in 2017.
-Alabama initiated an experimental season beginning in the 2019-20 season (Fig. 23).
+Alabama initiated an experimental season beginning in the 2019-20 season (Table 13), and the season will became operational in the 2023-24 season.
 Hunting seasons for this population of sandhill cranes are allowed between September 1 and January 31 and have a maximum length of 60 days.
 Actual season dates have been from early-December to late-January in Kentucky and late November to late January in Tennessee (Table 13).
-During recent years in Kentucky and Tennessee, and for the inaugural season in Alabama, the seasons have extended from early December through the end of January.
+During recent years the seasons in each state have extended from early December through the end of January.
 According to the hunt plan, the number of tags a state can issue cannot exceed 10% of the state's five-year average peak crane abundance.
 Each tag allows a hunter to harvest one crane.
 Hunters in all three states are required to complete mandatory crane identification training, tag and report harvested birds, and complete a post-season survey.
-In Kentucky, 534 tags were issued and hunters harvested 50 cranes during their first season in 2011-12 (Table 14).
-In the 2021-22 season, 1,029 tags were issued to Kentucky hunters, who harvested 117 cranes (J. Brunjes, Kentucky Department of Fish and Wildlife Resources, personal communication).
-Harvest in Tennessee was 350 cranes during their initial season, and 484 cranes in 2021-22 (J. Feddersen, Tennessee Wildlife Resources Agency, personal communication), and Alabama hunters harvested 291 cranes during their inaugural season and 234 in 2021-22 (Maddox 2022) (Table 14).
-The total number of Eastern Population sandhill cranes harvested during 2021-22 hunting seasons was 835 birds.
+In the 2022-23 season, Kentucky issued 1,148 tags to hunters, who harvested 180 cranes (Table 14)(J. Brunjes, Kentucky Department of Fish and Wildlife Resources, personal communication).
+Tennessee issued 2,500 tags to hunters and 640 cranes were harvested in 2022-23 (Table 14) (J. Feddersen, Tennessee Wildlife Resources Agency, personal communication).
+Alabama issued 1,200 tags to hunters in 2022-23 and 265 cranes were harvest harvested (Maddox 2023) (Table 14).
+The total number of Eastern Population sandhill cranes harvested during 2022-23 hunting season was 1,085 birds, which was 30% higher than last year.